MrAle98/Sliver-CPPImplant2/README.md

 *Always generate the http and https servers with -D flag like this in the teamserver: `> http -D` and `> https -D` as the support for TOTP during authentication is not properly supported*.

+This [repository](https://github.com/MrAle98/sliver-deployment) allows to deploy it automatically on AWS or locally.
 ## Supported commands

 * pwd